33bits-xyz/app/README.md

 # 33bits React application

-## Introduction

 33bits is a Farcaster-based application, which uses the zero knowledge proofs to provide a way for anonymous casting.
-Proofs are basically Proof-of-Inclusion in Merkle tree.

 ## Working with zero-knowledge proofs